-Heart of America weekly recap
+Heart of America Weekly Recap

 MARION

-The Warrior football team defeated Wabaunsee 54-14 in the opening round of the playoffs Friday night and advanced to the 2nd round where they will play at Smith Center. … The Lady Warrior volleyball team finished the 2023 season with a 19-17 record.
+The Warrior football team defeated Smith Center 38-14 in the second round of the Class 1A playoffs Friday night and advanced to this Friday night’s quarterfinal round where they will play host to Conway Springs. … The Lady Warrior volleyball team finished the 2023 season with a 19-17 record.

 MOUNDRIDGE

-The Wildcats football team opened the playoffs with a 66-20 victory against Attica/Argonia Friday night and advanced to the 2nd round where they will play host to Chase County this Friday night. … The Lady Wildcat volleyball team finished the 2023 season with a 17-20 record.
+The Wildcat football team suffered its first loss of the season Friday night when it lost 36-26 against Chase County in the 2nd round of the playoffs.
+The Wildcats finished the 2023 season with a 9-1 record. … The Lady Wildcat volleyball team finished the 2023 season with a 17-20 record.

 REMINGTON

-The Bronco football team fell 68-14 against Valley Heights Friday night in the opening round of the playoffs to see their 2023 season come to an end after a 2-7 campaign. … The Lady Bronco volleyball team finished the 2023 season with a 15-21 record.
+The Bronco football team finished the 2023 season come to an end after a 2-7 campaign. … The Lady Bronco volleyball team finished the 2023 season with a 15-21 record.

 SEDGWICK

-The Cardinal football team earned a 35-7 victory against Sacred Heart in the opening round of the playoffs Friday night and now advances to the 2nd round this Friday night where they will play host to Valley Heights. … The Lady Cardinal volleyball team finished the 2023 season with a 36-2 record.
+The Cardinal football team suffered its second loss of the season Friday night, 52-40 against Valley Heights.
+The second loss ended the Cardinals season after an 8-2 campaign. … The Lady Cardinal volleyball team finished the 2023 season with a 36-2 record.

 STERLING

-The Black Bear football team traveled to Ellis for the opening round of the Class 1A playoffs Friday night and emerged with a 54-26 victory and advanced to this week’s round where they will play at Conway Springs. … The Lady Black Bear volleyball team finished the 2023 season with an 8-25 record.
+The Black Bear football team saw its 2023 season come to an end Friday night after a 52-22 defeat against Conway Springs in the 2nd round of the Eight-Man I playoffs.
+The Black Bears finished the season with a 6-4 record. … The Lady Black Bear volleyball team finished the 2023 season with an 8-25 record.